Lang-Shao/graduate_cource/Using_C++/Using_Geant4/Install_Geant4/README.md

 > make clean [optional]

-d. download SoQt-1.5.0.tar.gz at (Newer versions should NOT be used):
+d. download SoQt-1.5.0.tar.gz at:

 https://bitbucket.org/Coin3D/coin/downloads/SoQt-1.5.0.tar.gz

-However, this step could not succeed and might not be needed at all.
+However, this step could not succeed and might not be needed at all, since it appears to use QT4, but we have already install QT5 above.

 4. Installation of additional librairies: